Quantum Techniques for Stochastic Mechanics: An example from population biology

-1em {\bf Problem 9.} We calculated that the expected number of amoebas in the Poisson distribution with parameter $c$ is equal to $c$.
+Here are the answers to the problems, provided by David Corfield: 1em {\bf Problem 9.} We calculated that the expected number of amoebas in the Poisson distribution with parameter $c$ is equal to $c$.
 But this can't be true if $c$ is negative: there can't be a negative number of amoebas.
 What goes wrong then?
 1em

 \begin{answer} If the probability of having $n$ amoebas is given by the Poisson distribution